Edin Forto: Political career

 Forto joined Our Party in 2009.
 He became a member of the Federal House of Peoples, the upper chamber of the Parliament of the Federation of Bosnia and Herzegovina, following the 2014 general election.
 He was also elected to the Sarajevo Canton Assembly in the election.

-Forto was appointed Premier of Sarajevo Canton on 26 December 2018 and served until 3 March 2020, when his government was ousted by the Party of Democratic Action (SDA), the Democratic Front and the Union for a Better Future.
-Following the 2020 municipal elections and a loss in confidence in the SDA-led government, Forto was once again appointed as the premier, taking office on 5 January 2021.
+Forto was appointed Prime Minister of Sarajevo Canton on 26 December 2018 and served until 3 March 2020, when his government was ousted by the Party of Democratic Action (SDA), the Democratic Front and the Union for a Better Future.
+Following the 2020 municipal elections and a loss in confidence in the SDA-led government, Forto was once again appointed as the prime minister, taking office on 5 January 2021.
 On 4 September 2021, he became the new president of Our Party, succeeding Predrag Kojović, who had resigned earlier that year.

 After the 2022 general election and the formation of a new Council of Ministers of Bosnia and Herzegovina, headed by Borjana Krišto, Forto was appointed Minister of Communication and Traffic on 25 January 2023.
 At Our Party's congress, held on 11 October 2025, he was succeeded as party leader by Sabina Ćudić.